Buying a Used Laser

 Spars

-Laser spars are durable, but they are at their best when only 'almost new', when they've been 'work-hardened' with a bit of use.
-A slightly bent boom is usually a sign that the sailor uses quite a lot of vang, but it is legal and doesn't really affect its effectiveness; you will want to check it underneath for lateral hairline cracks by the forward mainsheet block.
+Laser spars are durable, but they are at their best when 'almost new', when they've been 'work-hardened' with a bit of use.
+A slightly bent boom is usually a sign that the sailor uses quite a lot of vang, but it is still legal and doesn't really affect its effectiveness; but you will want to check it underneath for lateral hairline cracks by the forward mainsheet block.
 A bent mast, either a bent bottom-section or a bent top-section, is illegal for racing.
 You should either insist on a replacement as a condition of sale, or drop the price by the cost of a new replacement.
 Bent Radial bottom-sections are now common but almost impossible to straighten effectively because of the dual-sleeve construction.
 A bent Standard bottom-section, though rarer, will stay bent no matter what you try.
 A 4.7 bottom-section should be bent; they are strong enough, and the rig small enough, not to bend further.
+Carbon top-sections are a big plus-point.

 End-for-ended spars